sami-badawi/visionql/README.md

 VisionQL is a project to explore the use of declarative queries on top of ML based computer vision.
 Think SQL for computer vision.

 It is a Node.js application written in TypeScript.
-There is currently not a webserver, Node.js is a thin wrappers around the Google Vision api call.
+There is currently not a webserver, Node.js is a thin wrappers around the Google Vision api calls.

-It has been choosen so TypeScript can be used to process the response.
+TypeScript make is easier and safer to write query against the response.

-# Interesting Queries #

-What kind of query would be interesting?

-* Select areas where there is red human hair.
-* Count number visible eyes in women with blue jeans.
+The goal is that VisionQL should have several backends.
+Next backend is going to be TensforFlow.js.
+Each backend will return a result in josn.
+VisionQL should know the result types for all of the backends.
+This will make it easier to query an ensamble of computer vision models.

 # How To Run #

-Currently the can do 2 Google Vision API calls.
+Currently VisionQL can do 2 Google Vision API calls.
 For both you need to have a file with service account credentials.

-If you want to try it do the following:

 ``` bash